avnet-iotconnect/iotc-python-examples/SAMA5D27_Basic_Demo/README.md

 * In your copy of the *SAMA5D27_Basic_Demo* directory, navigate to the *device_certificates* folder.

-* Copy your two individual device certificates from the folder you saved in Step 4 into this folder. **You cannot copy the whole certificate folder, you must copy the individual *.pem* and *.crt* files.**
+* Copy your two individual device certificates (device.key and DeviceCertificate.pem) from the folder you saved in Step 4 into this folder. **You cannot copy the whole certificate folder, you must copy the individual files.**

 * Back in the *SAMA5D27_Basic_Demo* directory, open up the file *config.py* in a generic text editor.